About Monrovia Canyon Falls

 That said, it was also possible as a last resort to park at one of the lower lots (even near the payment kiosk).

-In any case, each time we made it to the main car park and trailhead area at the top of the road, we never forgot to check out the view of the Los Angeles basin from the lookout there.
+In any case, each time we made it to the main parking lot and trailhead area at the top of the road, we never forgot to check out the view of the Los Angeles basin from the lookout there.